brooklynrail/brooklynrail-platform/content/events/2023/03/louis-osmosis-recording-artists.md

 ---
 title: "Louis Osmosis: Recording Artists"
-deck: Featuring Osmosis and Andrew Woolbright
+deck: Featuring Osmosis and Andrew Woolbright, with Jaylen Strong
 summary: Artist Louis Osmosis joins Rail Editor-at-Large Andrew Woolbright for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Jaylen Strong.
 people:
   - person: louis-osmosis
   - person: andrew-paul-woolbright